A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: A novel fusion category: Non-commutative and non-Abelian

-Consider a set of operators $\mathcal{A}_R$ corresponding to a bounded sub-region $R$ of the lattice with the following properties: \begin{itemize} \item \textbf{Spectrum generation}: For any $A\in \mathcal{A}_R$, $\ket{A} = A \mathcal{P}_0 \ket{S}$ is an energy eigenstate or vanishes for a standard state $\ket{S}$ where $\mathcal{P}_0$ is the projector to the ground state manifold. \item \textbf{Localization of excitations in $\mathbf{R}$}: For any finite subregion $R'$ which has no overlap with $R$ and is at finite distance from $R$, the reduced density matrix of any non-vanishing state ${\rm Tr}_{\overline{R'}}(\ket{A}\bra{A})$ corresponding to an $A\in \mathcal{A}_R$ as mentioned above, should coincide with that of a canonical ground state.\footnote{The choice of a specific ground state removes the logical operators from our discussion.}($\overline{R'}$ denotes the complement of $R'$.) \item \textbf{Closure}: For any $A, B\in \mathcal{A}_R$, $\ket{AB} = A B \mathcal{P}_0 \ket{S}$ is also an energy eigenstate or vanishes. \item \textbf{Completeness}: All energy eigenstates localized in $R$ can be generated by a suitable $A\in\mathcal{A}_R$ acting on a ground state. \item \textbf{Minimality}: The set $\mathcal{A}_R$ is minimal in the sense that removal of any element from $\mathcal{A}_R$ would lead to a violation of one of the above properties. \end{itemize} $\mathcal{A}_R$ is a monoid since it includes the identity operator, and satisfies closure and associativity under matrix multiplication.
+Consider a set of operators $\mathcal{A}_R$ corresponding to a bounded sub-region $R$ of the lattice with the following properties: \begin{itemize} \item \textbf{Spectrum generation}: For any $A\in \mathcal{A}_R$, $\ket{A} = A \mathcal{P}_0 \ket{S}$ is an energy eigenstate or vanishes for a standard state $\ket{S}$ where $\mathcal{P}_0$ is the projector to the ground state manifold. \item \textbf{Localization of excitations in $\mathbf{R}$}: For any finite subregion $R'$ which has no overlap with $R$ and is at finite distance from $R$, the reduced density matrix of any non-vanishing state ${\rm Tr}_{\overline{R'}}(\ket{A}\bra{A})$ corresponding to an $A\in \mathcal{A}_R$ as mentioned above, should coincide with that of a canonical ground state.\footnote{The choice of a specific ground state removes the logical operators from our discussion.}($\overline{R'}$ denotes the complement of $R'$.) \item \textbf{Closure}: For any $A, B\in \mathcal{A}_R$, $\ket{AB} = A B \mathcal{P}_0 \ket{S}$ is also an energy eigenstate or vanishes. \item \textbf{Completeness}: All energy eigenstates localized in $R$ can be generated by a suitable $A\in\mathcal{A}_R$ acting on a ground state. \item \textbf{Minimality}: The set $\mathcal{A}_R$ should have a minimal number of generators.
+Furthermore, removal of any element from the generators of $\mathcal{A}_R$ should lead to a violation of one of the above properties. \end{itemize} $\mathcal{A}_R$ is a monoid since it includes the identity operator, and satisfies closure and associativity under matrix multiplication.
 We call the set $\mathcal{A}_R$ the spectral monoid of $R$.
 Following the discussion in the previous subsection, we note that although the excitations generated by operators in $\mathcal{A}_R$ are localized in $R$, the operators $A\in \mathcal{A}_R$ are not necessarily supported entirely within $R$.
 We also note that in a standard QFT with a unique ground state, such operators are the just the set of particle creation and annihilation operators when we consider the whole of space instead of a bounded and finite region $R$, with $\mathcal{P}_0$ essentially being the evolution in infinite Euclidean time so that it projects a generic state to the ground state.